Frequent Asked Questions

 Garbage

-There are garbage dumpsters at the entrance to the event.
+There is a garbage dumpster at the camp for campers.
 Please be mindful that we do not have a garbage pickup so if you can pack anything out, we’d appreciate it.
-Otherwise, please be mindful of the limited dumpster space and flat out any boxes or minimize bulkiness before placing it in the dumpster.
+Otherwise, please be mindful of the limited dumpster space and flatten out any boxes or minimize bulkiness before placing it in the dumpster.

 Recycling